rsg73626/data-visualization/README.md

 This project uses the [D3.js](https://d3js.org) libraries to build the charts.

-To use this project it's necessary to have a web server to put your files.
+In order to use this project it's necessary to have a web server to put your files.
 If you do not have one, or if you do not have much expirience on it, I recomend the use of the [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb).
 It is a really simple to use local web server created as a Google Chrome browser extension.

+To use the library, follow the steps bellow:

+1. Download or clone the repo.
+2. Add your CSV file in the project folder.
+3. Start your web server pointing to the project folder.
+3. Open the index.html in your browser.
+4. Select the chart type you want and follow the specific steps for chosen type in the corresponding section of this document.

 ## Histogram